PlanktoScope/PlanktoScope/documentation/docs/operation/user-interface.md

 !!! warning

     This page will be removed in a future version of the PlanktoScope software, because it doesn't always work.
-You should instead refer to the network operations guide's section for [connecting your PlanktoScope to an existing Wi-Fi network](./networking.md#connect-your-planktoscope-to-an-existing-wi-fi-network).
+You should instead refer to the network operations guide's section for [connecting your PlanktoScope to the Internet](./networking.md#connect-your-planktoscope-to-the-internet).

 ![Administration](../images/ui_guide/wifi.webp)